 Megan Britton comes to Seaport Family Practice from Houlton, Maine by way of Bowdoin College, the University of Queensland (Australia) and the Maine Medical Center Family Medicine Residency Program.
 She recently completed a two-year fellowship in Integrative Medicine in Portland, and has also studied under Dr. Andrew Weil at the University of Arizona.
 Megan enjoys combining her training in herbal medicine, acupuncture, and other complementary therapies with conventional Western medicine, to partner with patients as they navigate the various and distinct modes of healing.
 In her spare time, Megan loves spending time in the outdoors, especially hiking and skiing.
 She is an avid runner and loves to cook, eat, and feed family and friends!
 She also enjoys both adventures and lazy days with her husband and two young children.
 Megan practices in Family Medicine and also offers Integrative Medicine consults.

 Cheryl Cummings grew up in Belfast, graduated from Belfast Area High School and received her nursing degree from the University of Maine in Augusta.
 She began her nursing career at Waldo County General Hospital and with Waldo County Home Health.
-Cheryl has been with Seaport Family Practice for eleven years.
-She is the mother of four beautiful children, and a grandmother of two!
-In her free time, Cheryl enjoys singing rock, blues, country and original songs.
+Cheryl has been with Seaport Family Practice since 2000.

 Lisa Werner was born and raised in Rhode Island and moved to Maine in 2009.
 She attended the University of Rhode Island where she earned a Bachelor of Science degree in Clinical Nutrition in 2003.
 She worked in her field for five years at Rhode Island Hospital.
 In 2007, Lisa returned to school and earned her degree in nursing and, in 2008, became licensed as a Registered Nurse.
 Outside of work, Lisa enjoys spending time with her husband and two children.
 She also likes to run, read and knit.